baww-com/baww-com.github.io/not-posts/Alts/Metal/metal.md

 ![Coinbasehome](/img/Coinbase2.png){: .medium-pic}

-After hitting Confirm Buy, we are ready to go top the next step!
-I highly recommend setting up two-factor authentication on all exchanges.
-Two factor authentication combines two different components to ensure the real user is trying to access the account.
+After hitting Confirm Buy, you are finished with this step!
+Next will be transferring the Bitcoin to a 000000 exchange.
+Also, at this point, we strongly suggest setting up two-factor authentication (2FA) on all exchanges.
+Two factor authentication  combines two different verification methods to ensure the real user is trying to access the account.

 ## Bitcoin to Metal Exchanges
 <table class="basic-table" align="center">
  <tr>
   <th>Exchange</th>